-The One Crucial Thing Missing From Donald Trump's Supreme Court Picks
+The One Thing Missing From Trump's SCOTUS Picks

 In an unusual move for a presidential candidate, presumptive Republican nominee Donald Trump revealed Wednesday the list of judges he would potentially consider appointing to replace Justice Antonin Scalia, who died in February at the age of 79, on the Supreme Court should he win the general election in November.
 It was a bold move aimed at assuring conservatives within the Republican Party that Trump had their best interests in mind.
 So while it came as no surprise that Trump's picks for potential Supreme Court nominees were overwhelmingly conservative, it was startling that the list included not one racial minority.
 All 11 of Trump's potential Supreme Court justices are white.

 Scalia's vacant seat on the Supreme Court has become a huge talking point of the 2016 presidential election for the Republican Party as GOP senators continue to block Merrick Garland, a chief judge of the D.C.
 Circuit Court of Appeals with moderate leanings who was nominated to the bench by President Barack Obama in March.
 Since Scalia's death, the Supreme Court has been evenly divided between conservative and liberal justices.
 In rolling out 11 mainstream conservative judges as his potential Supreme Court justice picks, Trump is hoping to shore up support with conservatives before the general election gets underway.